OotyOoty

 SEO tools

 SEO has the most mature AI tooling of any marketing category.
 The traditional platforms have added AI features, new AI-native tools have entered the market, and MCP-based tools now let you query SEO data directly from your AI assistant.
-We covered this category in depth in our AI SEO tools comparison, but here is the shortlist.
+We covered this category in depth in our AI SEO tools comparison, but here's the shortlist.

 Semrush